samstansfield/IT2670/Assignment6/ReadMe.md

-# Car Calculator
+# Area Calculator

-This is the first program to use a programmer-created class.
+This program defines a function outside of the main() method.